tlhoang1211/Project3_BK/README.md

 ## Features

 - Basic e-commerce website functions:
-  - View all products (with)
+  - View all products (with filters)
-  - View product detail
+  - View product details
   - Rate, comment
   - Add a product to cart
   - Place an order (create new receipt)